designstem/projects/colorblindness/index.md

 -

-~Now that you found out about possible weak spots in the color design of objects in your everyday life, have a closer look at it:~
+~Now that you found out about possible weaknesses in the color design of objects in your everyday life, take a closer look:~

 1. ~Find out what the main problem is regarding the color scheme.~
 2. ~Phrase a hypothesis on how this problem could be solved.~
-3. ~Are there also weak spots that can impair people with full color vision?
-In which way are they different from the other weak spots?~
+3. ~Are there also weaknesses that can impair people with full color vision?
+In which way are they different from the other weaknesses?~

 <br>